-Majority of the pictures were shot at f/8 focused at precise infinity and look very sharp all the way into corners.
+Most of the pictures were shot at f/8 focused on precise infinity and looked very sharp all the way into corners.
 I did test pictures focused past infinity and the best I can tell, there is not much difference in sharpness.
 Several test shots @ f/2.0 were surprisingly sharp as well, but not that well suited for street and landscape photography because of shallow DOF.
 This photo was taken in the middle of winter around noon with sun and lots of clouds.

 This was my first time ever shooting IR, so it will take some time to get the routine down without forgetting important basics.
-I white balanced the camera on patches of grass as I walked by and as the sun light changed.
-The pics came out a lurid shade of salmon pink due to lack of direct sun and no grey card on hand, but I did not care as I knew I was going to convert it to B&W after all.
-On a different day, when the sky was clear, the camera took perfectly white-balanced pictures with yellowish white grass and tobacco colored sky, just as you’d expect from this filter.
-The only surprise for me was that the 20D metered about 1 full f-stop lower, so I had to increase exposure compensation by that amount to get reasonably well exposed shots.
+I white balanced the camera on patches of grass as I walked by and as the sunlight changed.
+The pics came out a lurid shade of salmon pink due to lack of direct sun and no grey card on hand, but I did not care as I knew I was going to convert it to B&W. On a different day, when the sky was clear, the camera took perfectly white-balanced pictures with yellowish white grass and tobacco colored sky, just as you’d expect from this filter.
+The only surprise for me was that the 20D metered about one full f-stop lower, so I had to increase exposure compensation by that amount to get well exposed shots.
 This is where having a fast lens becomes crucial when shooting hand-held, so you still maintain fast shutter speeds without boosting ISO too much.
-Especially on this old camera, anything above 800 is useless for large prints.
+Especially with this old camera, anything above eight hundred is useless for large prints.

 Here is how the picture came straight out of the camera with lens correction applied:

 This is how it looked after conversion to B&W in Luminar: